acst52/01-Challenge-Accessibility/README.md

 ## Acceptance Criteria

 Is the code cleaner?
 Maybe.
 It is shorter.
 Kind-of...
 I did add a few meta tags to the header of the html document for SEO purposes.
 Regarding the rest of the acceptance criteria for this challenge,

-    - Elements follow a logical structure independent of styling and positioning, yes
+[x] Elements follow a logical structure independent of styling and positioning

-    - Icon and image elements have alt attributes, yes
+[x] Icon and image elements have alt attributes

-    - Heading attributes fall in sequential order, yes
+[x] Heading attributes fall in sequential order

-    - Title element is concise and descriptive, yes
+[x] Title element is concise and descriptive

-## Thanks for reading!
+### Thanks for reading!